 For example, if a non-constituent company acquires a constituent company, the constituent company's securities are replaced by the securities of the acquiring company.
 Similarly, if a constituent company merges with a non-constituent company, the merged company replaces the constituent company.
-In addition, if a constituent's share class is converted into another share class that is new or currently not in the index, this results in the inclusion of one or more share classes in the indexes to replace the constituent.
-However, when an index constituent is distributing rights to acquire a non-index constituent at a subscription price, MSCI generally will not include the non-index constituent at the time of the event, especially if the post-event information of the new entity is not complete and publicly available.
+In addition, if a constituent's share class is converted into another share class that is new or currently not in the index, this results in the inclusion of one or more share classes in the indexes to replace the constituent at a subscription price, MSCI generally will not include the non-index constituent at the time of the event, especially if the post-event information of the new entity is not complete and publicly available.